zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 Running Migrations
 ------------------

-Rails provides a set of commands to run certain sets of migrations.
+Zoisite provides a set of commands to run certain sets of migrations.

 The very first migration related rails command you will use will probably be `bin/rails db:migrate`.
 In its most basic form it just runs the `change` or `up`